sablemadison/Sprint-Challenge-Single-Page-Apps/README.md

 - [ ]  Explain benefit(s) using `client-side routing`?

 > Answer:
+Since the whole application is loaded initially, only the state that has changed will need to be updated later.
+This can make it faster to switch  between different routes.
+Unnecessary data won't be requested.
 ## Project Set Up

 Follow these steps to set up and work on your project: